 - “Zakhele enriched the experience for the pupils for a long time after the visit”.

 - “Zakhele help young people in North Somerset become global citizens of the 21st century”.

 Zakhele have now visited the UK in 2009, 2011, 2013 and 2015.
-Their next visit will be in March 2019 when they will visit 13 secondary and primary schools in North Somerset.
-They will also be giving a very special public concert on March 30th at Nailsea School.
-You can buy tickets for this one-off event here.
+Their latest visit was in March 2019 when they visited 13 secondary and primary schools in North Somerset.
+They also gave a very special public concert at Nailsea School.